eissturm/sebastianemery.com/content/about/index.md

 ## Biography

 Born on a snowy day in late 1990, Andrew Meyer was raised in the Twin Cities of Minnesota.
-He occasionally attended the University of Minnesota where he supposedly studied Computer Science and Mathematics.
+He occasionally attended the Winona State University where he supposedly studied Computer Science and Mathematics.
 While not graduating, he began a career in technology consulting and has worked for a variety of companies in the Twin Cities area.

 Andrew has been writing since he was a kid, but only recently began to pursue it as a career.
 He is currently working on his third novel, *Crystal Empire (working title)*, an epic fantasy story of a diverse group of characters and the struggle to save a world that is already broken.